MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 # Replace classic Common Data Service workflows with flows
 [!INCLUDE [view-pending-approvals](includes/cc-rebrand.md)]

-This topic compares Microsoft Flow capabilities with classic workflow.
+This topic compares Power Automate capabilities with classic workflow.

-Microsoft Flow has significant advantages over the classic workflow model; you should consider using Microsoft Flow to automate your processes instead of classic workflow.
+Power Automate has significant advantages over the classic workflow model; you should consider using Power Automate to automate your processes instead of classic workflow.

 Create flows instead of classic Common Data Service workflows to build new automation processes.
 Additionally, you should review your existing classic workflow processes and consider replacing them with flows.

 ## Feature capability comparison

-This table summarizes a comparison between Microsoft Flow and classic workflows capabilities.
+This table summarizes a comparison between Power Automate and classic workflows capabilities.

-*We are continuously adding new capabilities to Microsoft Flow so that it's at par and even better than classic workflow capabilities.
-We'll update information in this table as Microsoft Flow gains capabilities; check back often!
-For information about upcoming flow capabilities that will help you replace classic workflow with flow, see [What's new and planned for Microsoft Flow](https://docs.microsoft.com/business-applications-release-notes/April19/microsoft-flow/planned-features) in the April 2019 Release Notes!*
+*We are continuously adding new capabilities to Power Automate so that it's at par and even better than classic workflow capabilities.
+We'll update information in this table as Power Automate gains capabilities; check back often!
+For information about upcoming flow capabilities that will help you replace classic workflow with flow, see [What's new and planned for Power Automate](https://docs.microsoft.com/business-applications-release-notes/April19/microsoft-flow/planned-features) in the April 2019 Release Notes!*

 <table>
 <tr>
 <th colspan="2">Capability</th>
-<th>Microsoft Flow</th>
+<th>Power Automate</th>
 <th>Classic Workflow</th>
 </tr>
 <tr>